 If you only need a timer and basic education, Zero free tier covers most people.
 If you need accountability, Fastic.
 If you want a guided experience and the price is fine, Simple.
 If fasting alone has not worked and you suspect the issue is sleep, stress, or movement, ooddle is the better pick.

 For women, athletes, and people over 50, fasting protocols need careful tuning.
 Apps that ignore those differences can do more harm than good.
+The same 18-hour fast that suits a healthy 30-year-old man can wreck the menstrual cycle of a 35-year-old woman or the recovery of a 55-year-old endurance athlete.

 Where ooddle Fits

 ooddle uses time-restricted eating where the data supports it for a given person.
 We do not push fasting on people whose sleep is bad, whose stress is high, or whose hormones suggest a different approach.
 The Metabolic pillar uses fasting as one tool among several, never as the whole strategy.
+Many users start with a dedicated fasting app, get a feel for the practice, and then move to ooddle for the full integration.

 Explorer is free.
-Core is $29 a month.
-Pass is $79 a month and coming soon.
+Core is $12 a month.
+Pass is $39 a month and coming soon.